hmdo/hmdo.github.io/_pages/about.md

 Apart from research and academics, I enjoy playing the tennis, traveling, and practicing mindfulness.
 I’m a keen sport enthusiast and I love swimming as well as watching the college football.
 My favorite team is OSU Cowboys :).

 Look around to know more about my research and interests.
-Thank you for visiting my website.
+Thank you for visiting my website!